bhanuc/dazer/README.md

 dazer
 =====

-Super-Configurable Node.js/Koa.js based Modular MVC Famework.
+Super-Configurable Node.js/Koa.js based Modular MVC Famework(currently in pre-alpha phase).

 Currently this is just a koa.js project template but we will build everything around this template .